 Application code gets version control, automated tests, and one-click deployments.
 Database schemas?
 Often they're still managed with hand-run SQL scripts and whispered tribal knowledge.
 That gap between code deployment and database deployment is where things break.

 Flyway is a database migration tool that brings version control principles to your schema.
 You write numbered SQL files, Flyway tracks what's been applied, and every environment stays in sync.
-Combined with DeployHQ's build pipelines, you can automate database migrations as a pre-deployment step — so your schema and code always ship together.
+Combined with DeployHQ's build pipeline integration, you can automate database migrations as a pre-deployment step --- so your schema and code always ship together.

-This guide covers how Flyway works, how to use it with JVM and non-JVM projects, and how to integrate it into your deployment workflow.
+This guide covers what Flyway is, how it works, how to use it with JVM, Python, and Node.js projects, and how to integrate it into your deployment workflow.

 The Database Migration Problem